 In sum, the literature suggests that the employment impact of mitigation policies tends to be limited on aggregate, but can be significant at the sectoral level (medium evidence, medium agreement) and that cutting labour taxes may limit adverse effects on employment (limited evidence, medium agreement).

-Labour market impacts, including job losses in certain sectors, can be mitigated by equipping workers
+Labour market impacts, including job losses in certain sectors, can be mitigated by equipping workers for job changes via education and training, and by reducing labour taxes to boost overall labour demand (Stiglitz et al. 2017) (Section 4.5).

-- 1 for job changes via education and training, and by reducing labour taxes to boost overall labour demand - 2 (Stiglitz et al. 2017) (4.5). - 3 Like most of the literature on climate change, the above studies do not address gender aspects.
-These - 4 may be significant since the employment shares for men and women vary across sectors and countries.
+Like most of the literature on climate change, the above studies do not address gender aspects.
+These may be significant since the employment shares for men and women vary across sectors and countries.

-5 4.2.6.4 Mitigation and equity in the near- and mid-term
+4.2.6.4 Mitigation and Equity in the Near and Mid-term

-- 6 Climate mitigation may exacerbate socio-economic pressures on poorer households (Jakob et al. 2014). - 7 First, the price increase in energy-intensive goods and services-including food (Hasegawa et al. - 8 2018)-associated with mitigation may affect poorer households disproportionally (Bento 2013), and - 9 increase the number of energy-poor (Berry 2019).
-Second, the mitigation may disproportionally affect - 10 low-skilled workers (see previous section).
-Distributional issues have been identified not only with - explicit price measures (carbon tax, emission permits system, subsidy removal), but also with subsidies - 12 for renewables (Borenstein and Davis 2016), and efficiency and emissions standards (Davis and Knittel - 2019; Bruegge et al. 2019; Levinson 2019; Fullerton and Muehlegger 2019). - 14 Distributional implications, however, are context specific, depending on consumption patterns (initially - and ease of adjusting them in response to price changes) and asset ownership (see for example analysis - of energy prices in Indonesia by Renner et al. (2019)).
-In an analysis of the distributional impact of - carbon pricing based on household expenditure data for 87 low- and middle-income countries, Dorband - et al. (2019) find that, in countries with a per-capita income of up to USD15,000 per capita (PPP - adjusted), carbon pricing has a progressive impact on income distribution and that there may be an - 20 inversely U-shaped relationship between energy expenditure shares and per-capita income, rendering - 21 carbon pricing regressive in high-income countries, i.e., in countries where the capacity to pursue - compensatory policies tends to be relatively strong. - 23 The literature finds that the detailed design of mitigation policies is critical for their distributional - impacts (robust evidence, high agreement).
-For example, Vogt-Schilb et al. (2019) suggest to turn to - 25 cash transfer programs, established as some of the most efficient tools for poverty reduction in - developing countries.
-In an analysis of Latin America and the Caribbean, they find that allocation of 30 - percent of carbon revenues would suffice to compensate poor and vulnerable households on average, - leaving the rest for other uses.
-This policy tool is not only available in countries with relatively high - 29 per-capita incomes: in Sub-Saharan Africa, where per-capita incomes are relatively low, cash transfer - programs have been implemented in almost all countries ((Beegle et al. 2018), p.
-57), and are found - 31 central to the success of energy subsidy reforms (Rentschler and Bazilian 2017).
-In the same vein, - 32 Böhringer et al. (2021) finds that recycling of revenues from emissions pricing in equal amounts to - every household appeals as an attractive strategy to mitigate regressive effects and thereby make - 34 stringent climate policy more acceptable on societal fairness grounds.
-However, distributional gains - from such recycling may come at the opportunity cost of not reaping efficiency gains from reductions - in the taxes that are most distortionary (Goulder et al. 2019). - 37 Distributional concerns related to climate mitigation are also prevalent in developed countries, as - demonstrated, for instance, by France's recent yellow-vest movement, which was ignited by an increase - in carbon taxes.
-It exemplifies the fact that, when analysing the distributional effects of carbon pricing, - it is not sufficient to consider vertical redistribution (i.e., redistribution between households at different - 41 incomes levels but also horizontal redistribution (i.e., redistribution between households at similar - incomes which is due to differences in terms of spending shares and elasticities for fuel consumption). - Compared to vertical redistribution, it is more difficult to devise policies that effectively address - horizontal redistribution (Douenne 2020; Cronin et al. 2019; Pizer and Sexton 2019).
-However, it has - been shown ex post that transfer schemes considering income levels and location could have protected - or even improved the purchasing power of the bottom half of the population (Bureau et al. 2019).
+Climate mitigation may exacerbate socio-economic pressures on poorer households (Jakob et al. 2014).
+First, the price increase in energy-intensive goods and services - including food (Hasegawa et al. 2018) - associated with mitigation may affect poorer households disproportionally (Bento 2013), and increase the number of energypoor (Berry 2019).
+Second, the mitigation may disproportionally affect low-skilled workers (see previous section).
+Distributional issues have been identified not only with explicit price measures (carbon tax, emission permits system, subsidy removal), but also with subsidies for renewables (Borenstein and Davis 2016), and efficiency and emissions standards (Davis and Knittel 2019; Bruegge et al. 2019; Levinson 2019; Fullerton and Muehlegger 2019).

+Distributional implications, however, are context specific, depending on consumption patterns (initially and ease of adjusting them in response to price changes) and asset ownership (see for example analysis of energy prices in Indonesia by Renner et al. 2019).
+In an analysis of the distributional impact of carbon pricing based on household expenditure data for 87 low- and middle-income countries, Dorband et al. (2019) find that, in countries with a percapita income of up to USD15,000 per capita (purchasing power parity (PPP) adjusted), carbon pricing has a progressive impact on income distribution and that there may be an inversely U-shaped relationship between energy expenditure shares and per-capita income, rendering carbon pricing regressive in high-income countries, in other words, in countries where the capacity to pursue compensatory policies tends to be relatively strong.

+The literature finds that the detailed design of mitigation policies is critical for their distributional impacts (robust evidence, high agreement).
+For example, Vogt-Schilb et al. (2019) suggest to turn to cash transfer programs, established as some of the most efficient tools for poverty reduction in developing countries.
+In an analysis of Latin America and the Caribbean, they find that allocation of 30% of carbon revenues would suffice to compensate poor and vulnerable households on average, leaving the rest for other uses.
+This policy tool is not only available in countries with relatively high per-capita incomes: in Sub-Saharan Africa, where per-capita incomes are relatively low, cash transfer programs have been implemented in almost all countries (Beegle et al. 2018, p.
+57), and are found central to the success of energy subsidy reforms (Rentschler and Bazilian 2017).
+In the same vein, Böhringer et al. (2021) finds that recycling of revenues from emissions pricing in equal amounts to every household appeals as an attractive strategy to mitigate regressive effects and thereby make stringent climate policy more acceptable on societal fairness grounds.
+However, distributional gains from such recycling may come at the opportunity cost of not reaping efficiency gains from reductions in the taxes that are most distortionary (Goulder et al. 2019).